 I came to love Germany quite by accident.
 A school friend’s family spoke German at home, and every time I visited them, I wished I knew what they were chatting about.
 So, I chose to study German at university and spent a year living in Germany, where I discovered a country filled with diverse traditions, storybook town centers, and adventures for every season.
 To my surprise, after all the times I’ve returned to visit, it was winter that really charmed me.
 Think of narrow, snow-dusted lanes between colorful houses, of the sound of crackling fireplaces inside jolly beer halls, of clutching a bag of warm chestnuts from street sellers while shopping for festive knickknacks.
-All of these sum up winter in Germany for me.
+All of these sum up Germany in winter for me.

 Koblenz, located right on the two rivers’ confluence approx. 60 mi (96km) northwest of Frankfurt, is a great base to explore these two wine regions.
 When in town, I often head up the hill to Ehrenbreitstein Fortress for the best view of the city below, as well as the surrounding valleys and vineyards.

 While the Mosel Valley is famous for its Riesling, there’s something very special about the winter vineyard tours in these parts – the Ice Wine (Eiswein) of the Rhine Valley.
 The Germans have been making this sweet, sticky dessert wine, made from frozen grapes, for centuries.

 A perfect day in the Mosel and Rhine Valleys would be a lunch cruise on the river for superb viewing of the many castles that line the banks and a chance to try the regional dishes – unlike a lot of “German” food served in restaurants outside Germany, it’s not all sausages and sauerkraut – before a winery visit (or two) in the afternoon to sample wines of the valleys.